ATseanlee/ATseanlee/README.md

 ### ABOUT ME
 - 🔭 I’m currently learning ...
-AI and data anlysis using python
+JAVA and Spring Framework
-- 🌱 I’m looking forward to ... being DS, ML/DL engineer.
+- 🌱 I’m looking forward to ... being Back-end JAVA engineer.
 - 📫 How to reach me: shseanlee1@gmail.com